Universal Freezing Transitions of Dipole-Conserving Chains: Deriving for

 \section{Deriving $P_{\text{b}}(\nu)$ for $d=2,k=4$}

-We aim to derive an exact expression for the function $P_{\text{b}}(\nu)$, which for $k=4$ and $d=2$ gives the probability that, starting from a given site (and assuming the preceding 2 sites are part of an active bubble), a pattern of particles and holes will arise such that the first three sites in the pattern are frozen sites.
+We aim to derive an exact expression for the function $P_{\text{b}}(\nu)$ introduced in \cref{sec:AB_D2K4}, which for $k=4$ and $d=2$ gives the probability that, starting from a given site (and assuming the preceding 2 sites are part of an active bubble), a pattern of particles and holes will arise such that the first three sites in the pattern are frozen sites.
+In the following we implicitly make use of the conclusions drawn in \cref{sec:AbsoluteBlockages}, e.g.~that models with $k=4$ and $d=2$ have extremely restricted particle mobility, and that they are strongly fragmented irrespective of the filling $\nu$.

 We begin by noting that the first three sites in the pattern must either all be holes or particles.
 This is because the preceding 2 sites are part of an active bubble, and so they must consist of one particle and one hole, with the respective positions of the particle and hole swapping as the system evolves with time.
 Hence, if the first three sites of the pattern contained both particles and holes, it is easy to see this would allow a hopping move to occur via interaction with a particle in the active bubble, and so the 3 sites would not all be frozen.